goyalpramod/MLMCM/docs/chapter-5/index.md

 I love my oversimplifications as much as the next guy, And probability in my opinion (and as I was taught in school by a brilliant professor) is simply

 Favourable cases/ Total cases

+Here give an intro of basic Probability , includin bayes theorem and where 1 can learn about these if they want to